Tisethor

-Tisethor ("Companion of Horus"; c.
-2393 BC - c.
-2375 BC) was a princess of ancient Egypt.
+Tisethor ("Companion of Horus") was a princess of ancient Egypt.
 She may have been a daughter of Princess Kekheretnebti and granddaughter of the King Djedkare Isesi.
 Her father is not known.
 She was a niece of Neserkauhor, Meret-Isesi, and Isesi-ankh.

 She barely reached the age of puberty when she died, and some estimates suggested she may have been 17-18 at the time of her death.
 She was buried in the mastaba of a woman who may have been her mother.